-Public Holidays in North Korea 2025 – State & Leader Observances
+Public Holidays in North Korea 2026 – National & State Observances

 Overview of North Korean Public Holidays

-North Korea’s public holidays often emphasize state ideology, the ruling party, and the Kim dynastic leadership.
-Among the most significant are the birthdays of Kim Il Sung (“Day of the Sun”) and Kim Jong Il (“Day of the Shining Star”).
-The government typically announces 17 or more national holidays annually.
+North Korea’s public holidays strongly emphasize state ideology, the ruling Workers’ Party, and the Kim dynastic leadership.
+Among the most significant observances are the birthdays of Kim Il Sung (“Day of the Sun”) and Kim Jong Il (“Day of the Shining Star”).
+The government typically declares 17 or more national public holidays each year, though the exact number may vary depending on official announcements.

 Selected Public Holidays in North Korea (2025)